 As you can see, DOSBox comes with its own DOS-like command prompt with a virtual

-Z:\ Drive, so if you’re familiar with MS-DOS, you wouldn’t find any difficulties to work in DOSBox environment.
+Z:\ Drive.
+So if you're familiar with MS-DOS, you wouldn't find any difficulties when working in DOSBox environment.

 Here is the output of

 dircommand (Equivalent of

 If you're a new user and it is the first time you use DOSBox, you can view the short introduction about DOSBox by entering the following command in DOSBox prompt: